|

 Canadian

-National #6047, another U-1-e 4-8-2 mountain type.
+National #6047, another U-1-e 4-8-2 Mountain type.
 This

 locomotive pulled the eastbound Royal train from Jasper to Nakina,

 Ont.
-Painted in a royal blue -- with
+Painted in a royal blue with gold lettering and crowns towards the front of the running boards. |

 |